mantidproject/mantid/docs/source/interfaces/indirect/Indirect Settings.rst

   workspace loading speeds.
   For many Indirect/Inelastic interfaces, workspaces to be processed by the interface are preloaded into the ADS.
   The history of a workspace is loaded by default when a workspace is loaded into the ADS from the interface.
-  In some cases, knowledge of the history may not be necessary for latter analysis.
+  In some cases, knowledge of the history may not be necessary for later analysis.

 Advanced